Haaruun-I/blog-articles/Networking Guide.md

 ```

 If you are assigned a private IP address, and try to make a request outside your local network, the router can let you borrow its public IP address on a certain port to temporarily use.
 When requests come in or out, the router 'translates' from the public shared address to the private addresses.
+(needs a diagram, maybe the usecase of requesting a website at home?)
+(confusion on "the router 'translates' from the public shared address to the private addresses"; how and why?)
 >sidenote
 >Ports are a TCP thing, skip down to there if you need an explanation *right this seccond*, right now all you need to know is that they allow you to split traffic going to the same IP

 Carrier Grade NAT or CGNAT is when an ISP does the same thing, meaning there are two layers of translation between your computer and the wider internet.

+(did i miss something or did you not explain what a NAT is before CGNAT? hence we don't know what you mean by "address you are given through NAT arent your own")
 Because the address you are given through NAT arent your own, you cannot wait and listen for requests coming *in* to the network, meaning that your computer is inaccessible to the outside world unless you initiate the connection first.

 There are a few ways of getting around this, but the most common is `port forwarding`, where you tell the router to keep a port free for incomming requests, and pass any along to you.
 This only works if you have permission from the router owner to do so, and if there isnt another layer of NAT between you and the internet.
+(insert scary warning about botnets trying to ssh into open ports)
+(also, internal/external port forwarding? more explanation plz)

 IP address collisions can still be a problem, however, especially when using multiple network connections at once, like cellular connection and wifi at once, or your local lan and a vpn to your office, (there isnt any real way to deal with this beyond manually fixing it each time it happens but i want some way to exp)
+(example example example)

 //diagram here
 # The Transport Layer